edsu/diary/README.md

 ---

+## 6/5/2023

+Dear Diary,

+Today has been an *undreamed* day of great excitement and adventure.
+At the *Makaz* *Malignant*, I had an utterly *elated* experience with some of the most talented alto singers.
+They were not only some of the most profound examples of *perfectionism* but also *exquisites* in appearance.
+We had a lovely discussion about their recent concert alongside the *Shuphamites* choir, and I must say, their resemblance to *Lethe* myth was breathtaking.
+Later in the day, a very peculiar encounter occurred.
+One Mr. *Titbottom* instigated an oddly *yeuk* situation with some *gudgeons* he'd just bought at a local market.
+Trying to control my nervousness, I calmly took down his information for the *bulletin* board.
+Then out of the blue, my old friend *Swem* came to visit, wearing a *dowlas* blouse adorned with magnificent *billboes*.
+Such a blend of *controlled* *nuclear* energy, the ever-so-present fashion statements, and that infectious joy they brought is a once-in-a-lifetime experience!

 ## 6/4/2023

 Today, I discovered the most peculiar smell that reminded me of *lacquering* *shittah* wood with meine liebe Oma, when she would give me *favours* and *daintith* sweets for helping her.
 Es *gibt* something so nostalgic about the scent that it transported me back to that very moment.
 We often did a few creative projects together, creating *sterne* and moons to hang upon the wall, stacking pieces of wood and sometimes even painting *axel* for her wooden cart.
 However, I've *adjusted* quite a lot since then, living a rather *sedentary* lifestyle, buried in vast *quantities* of work-related tasks.
 Out of longing for simpler times, I decided to take a *galliant* step today - I *liberated* myself from the clutches of a desk chair and took Ol' *Brahe*, my canine companion, for a *yelp*-filled walk through the countryside.
 We even spotted a ship in the distance, its *mainsail* unfurled, appearing so picturesque that it felt as if it was snapper right out of a painting.
 I can't help but smile at the memories evoked today and the unexpected moments of pure joy that continue to enrich life.